keyboardio/Kaleidoscope/docs/UPGRADING.md

 - [SpaceCadet](plugins/SpaceCadet.md) had the `kaleidoscope::SpaceCadet::KeyBinding` type replaced by `kaleidoscope::plugin::SpaceCadet::KeyBinding`.
 - [Syster](plugins/Syster.md) had the `kaleidoscope::Syster::action_t` type replaced by `kaleidoscope::plugin::Syster::action_t`.
 - [TapDance](plugins/TapDance.md) had the `kaleidoscope::TapDance::ActionType` type replaced by `kaleidoscope::plugin::TapDance::ActionType`.

+### Live Composite Keymap Cache

+The live composite keymap, which contained a lazily-updated version of the current keymap, has been replaced.
+The `Layer.updateLiveCompositeKeymap()` functions have been deprecated, and depending on the purpose of the caller, it might be appropriate to use `Runtime.updateActiveKey()` instead.

+When `handleKeyswitchEvent()` is looking up a `Key` value for an event, it first checks the value in the active keys cache before calling `Layer.lookup()` to get the value from the keymap.
+In the vast majority of cases, it won't be necessary to call `Runtime.updateActiveKey()` manually, however, because simply changing the value of the `Key` parameter of an `onKeyswitchEvent()` handler will have the same effect.

+Second, the `Layer.eventHandler()` function has been deprecated.
+There wasn't much need for this to be available to plugins, and it's possible to call `Layer.handleKeymapKeyswitchEvent()` directly instead.

 # Removed APIs